- To snap apps on Windows 11, hover over the “Maximize” button to open Snap Layouts (Windows key + Z).

 Turn Snap feature on or off

-Windows 11 gives you granular control over features you can use while snapping windows.
-You can enable or disable snapping altogether and control each option individually.
+Windows 11 gives you granular control over features while snapping windows.
+You can turn on or off snapping altogether and control each option individually.

 To enable or disable Snap features on Windows 11, use these steps: